woecifaun/translation-bridge-bundle/README.md

 Example
 =======

-You want to generate the list of localized URLs corresponding to the english page:
+Imagine you need to generate the list of localized URLs corresponding to the english one below:
 ```
 http://mydomain.tld/en/category/drawing/pencil/ff0000
 ```

-Its constructed via the following route (using BeSimpleI18nRoutingBundle)
+constructed via the following route (using BeSimpleI18nRoutingBundle)

 ```yml
 front_category_item_color: